 During your non-committal introductory meeting

-You will have a non-committal introductory meeting with one of our directing practitioners.
-The introductory meeting is an informal conversation, free of charge, non-committal and it lasts about 45 minutes.
+You will have a non-committal introductory meeting with one of our main practitioners.
+The introductory meeting is an informal conversation, non-committal and it lasts about 45 minutes.
 The goal is to get mutually acquainted.
 Read “Phase 2” on this page for more information about the introductory meeting.

 To prepare yourself for the meeting you can also read the folder on psychotherapy from our professional association (the LVVP).

-After the meeting you will determine together with your directing practitioner whether you will start therapy with us.
+After the meeting you will determine together with your main practitioner whether you will start therapy with us.
 Any doubts?
 Then take your time to think about it at home.
 If you decide not to start therapy with us after the introductory meeting, then we will not charge you or your health insurer.
+If you do decide to have therapy with us, the introductory meeting becomes part of your treatment and will be invoiced.

 If you decide to start therapy with us

-Then your directing practitioner will decide with you which practitioner would suit you best.
-It is possible that the directing practitioner will conduct (part of) the treatment themselves, but this can also be done by a different practitioner under the responsibility of the directing practitioner.
-The directing practitioner retains final responsibility for your therapy and leads, as the name suggests, the direction of your treatment with you.
+Then your main practitioner will decide with you which practitioner would suit you best.
+It is possible that the main practitioner will conduct (part of) the treatment themselves, but this can also be done by a different practitioner under the responsibility of the main practitioner.
+The main practitioner retains final responsibility for your therapy and leads the direction of your treatment with you.

 In addition there are a number of administrative issues that must be dealt with.

 - You will sign a treatment agreement which describes your rights and responsibilities.
-You can see an example here (Dutch) and Read an explanation of our treatment contract here.
+You can see an example here (Dutch).
 By signing the treatment agreement you also agree to the terms and conditions of Empower.
 You can read our terms and conditions here.

-- You will sign a deed of assignment.
+- In some cases you will also sign a deed of assignment.
 With this deed you give us permission to bill your insurer directly.
 You do not therefore have to advance payment for any invoices.
 You can see an example here (Dutch).
-You can read an English explanation of the deed of assignment here.

 Signing of the documents is done digitally on your practitioner’s computer during the appointment after the introductory meeting.
 You will automatically be sent copy via email after signing.